- Filing your taxes early could protect you from identity theft.

-|7.||Catch errors in tax documents
+7. Catch errors in tax documents

 Tax preparation software is great at filling out forms and calculating your tax liability, but it doesn't always spot reporting errors in tax documents sent to you.
 Unless you catch them yourself, they could significantly impact your tax bill.

-For example, suppose you received money from a lawsuit settlement or a sweepstakes prize in 2016 and it was reported on a Form 1099-MISC.
+For example, suppose you received money from a lawsuit settlement or a sweepstakes prize in 2017 and it was reported on a Form 1099-MISC.
 The amount should appear in Box 3, "Other income," but if the issuer mistakenly placed it in Box 7, "Nonemployee compensation," it would be considered self-employment income and subject to an additional 15.3% self-employment tax.
 Another example is Box 7 on Form 1099-R, which may contain a letter or number code as well as a check box for IRA, SEP, or SIMPLE distributions.
-The entries can make a difference in how you report the distribution and whether it's taxed.
+The entries can make a difference in how you report the distribution and if it's taxed.

 If you can't determine on your own what the proper entries should be on the forms you receive, you should consult a tax professional.

-Start as soon as you can.
+Start as soon as you can

-By starting your tax return now and giving yourself time to resolve questions and issues that might arise, you may find the process less anxiety producing and may discover some opportunities to lower your tax bill.
+By starting your tax return now and giving yourself time to resolve questions and issues that might arise, you may find the process less anxiety producing and may discover some opportunities to help lower your tax bill.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.